wasauce/AirCloud-arduino/README.md

    ![AqiChart](https://user-images.githubusercontent.com/41729/130365106-8eba599b-d2b4-4b62-914f-67797c90bee9.png)

-The > 301 AQI / Hazardous level is a VERY bright purple on the AirCloud.
+Generally, the AirCloud follows the colors from the API Chart.
+However, when the > 300 < 400 the AQI is displayed as a VERY bright purple with a white bottom.
+And if the AQI > 400 -- the a purple cloud with a white rim.
 I hope you never see it.
+Brown (from the AQI chart) is hard to display!

 ### Rainbow Cloud / Moving Rainbow Cloud

-< v ideo>

 If you see a flashing rainbow cloud it means there is an error!
 If it goes away after a few seconds or a couple of minutes -- it probably means the server was down and has come back online.
 You can email me and I can try to remotely debug.

+< v ideo>

 ## Turn on my AirCloud